 The American Screech Owl with Virginia Creeper was a limited edition of 500 in 1969.
-It was still being produced in 1971 but its actual closing year is unknown.
-Measuring 13” high, this is undoubtedly the Eastern screech owl, Megascops (formerly Otus) asio.
+It sold out within a single year despite being priced at $1500.
+Measuring 13” high, this is the Eastern screech owl, Megascops (formerly Otus) asio.

 Perhaps the most magnificent Cybis bird sculpture ever produced was the one-of-a-kind Crown Crested Crane which was made for the 1964 Worlds Fair in New York.
 Although I would not ‘discover’ Cybis until almost ten years later, I clearly recall seeing and marveling at this sculpture when I attended that same Worlds Fair!
+Sadly, I have not found any photograph of this sculpture.
 The actual bird, Balearica regulorum, is shown below; the ‘crest’ actually did look exactly like that, in porcelain.

 This is the national bird of Uganda and was displayed in the African Pavilion.
 I seem to recall, although not 100% positive – after all, this was a half-century ago! – that the Cybis sculpture may have depicted not one but two bird, in a “dancing” pose… in which case the sculpture name should probably be plural.
 I would love to find a photo of this wonderful Cybis piece.

 Nine bird studies were released by Cybis during the 1970s, seven of them being limited editions.